Did you know?In the wild, white lions often form part of a 'regular' tawny pride.

 Timbavati’s white lions exist more readily in popular imagination and zoos than they do in the wild.
-These rare, pale-furred cats were first ‘discovered’ in 1975 by lion-researcher and conservationist Chris McBride, who encountered a lioness with 3 cubs: one was a tawny male, but 2 were near snow-white.
+These rare, pale-furred cats were first ‘discovered’ in 1975 by lion-researcher and conservationist Chris McBride, who encountered a lioness with three cubs: one was a tawny male, but two were near snow-white.

 The lions captured headlines around the world.
 Both white cubs, christened Temba (Zulu for hope) and Tombi (girl), along with their brother Vela (surprise), who also carried the recessive gene responsible for the genetic anomaly, were captured, and taken to Pretoria Zoo for scientific analysis and breeding purposes.

 Despite these efforts, wild populations of white lions ‘died out’ – or so it was believed.
-Then, in 2006, 2 white lions were born in the Umbabat Private Nature Reserve (UPNR) bordering the Kruger National Park, the first wild-born white lions in nearly 13 years.
-Since then, various reserves have confirmed sightings of white lion cubs, as recently as April 2010.
+Then, in 2006, two white lions were born in the Umbabat Private Nature Reserve (UPNR) bordering the Kruger National Park, the first wild-born white lions in nearly 13 years.
+Since then, various reserves have confirmed rare sightings of white lion cubs.

 The conservation status of Timbavati’s white lions remains a contentious issue.
 Some conservationists argue the scarcity of the genetic code necessary to produce more white offspring, along with increased vulnerability in the wild due to their white colouration, as a justification for placing these cats in zoos and breeding programmes.
 However, with an already severely restricted gene pool, inbreeding is a very real concern for white lions in captivity.